signalfx/gdi-specification/docs/repository.md

 ## GitHub Releases

-- MUST have a signature or a checksum available for all binary release artifacts
+- MUST have a signature or a checksum with signature for all release artifacts
+  - SHOULD use Splunk signing key
 - MUST use [signed tags](https://docs.github.com/en/github/authenticating-to-github/signing-tags)

 ## Collector